romantomjak/romantomjak.com/content/posts/managing-docker-compose-secrets.md

 make up
 ```

-and `env-vault` will take it from there to make it work automagically!
+and `env-vault` will take it from there.
 Yeah, this is nice.

 ## Conclusion

-Security is a must, but simplicity is important too, especially if I'm not working on the project all the time, but only every now and then (\*cough\* like with all of my side projects \*cough\*).
+Simplicity is paramount when I'm not working on a project all the time, but only every now and then (\*cough\* like with all of my side projects \*cough\*).
 The less there is to remember the faster I can jump right back into it!

+Security is important, but so is simplicity. `env-vault` reduces the risk of unintentionally commiting secrets to a public repo and offers a convenient way to manage them.